manunamz/jekyll-bonsai/README.md

 Notes require yaml frontmatter with an `id`.

 ## notable
+- `created` and `updated` timestamps read from note frontmatter are epoch-style timestamps. other timestamps won't register with the weather page.
 - garden bed nav items have explicit ordering in their frontmatter.
 - 'missing nodes' show up in tree view, but not net-web view.
 - terms: `graph` refers to any type of graph of which there are two types: a hierarchical `tree` and a `net-web`.